Central to the BlueConic customer data platform is the ability to connect with your other data sources to synchronize customer data.

 A connection can be switched 'On' or 'Off' with the On/Off toggle to the right of the name of the connection.
 If the connection is switched off, the connection will not be triggered for visitors of your channels.
 You can enable or disable a connection by changing the status:

-Name, Favorites, and Labels
+Name, Favorites, Labels, and Description